mcf-rocks/solana-upload/README.md

 NB: program ensures account is signer to prevent hijack, only client that created account can write.

+WARNING: The client does each transaction sequentially (no reason, it could do them all in one go), consequently it will take a long time to upload a large file, if you run out of funds, get a powercut, accidentally ctrl-c, etc... it's dead, you need to start again.

-Download just reads the data fron the chain and writes it to a file.
+Download just reads the data from the chain and writes it to a file.

-## Troubleshooting
+## Troubleshooting and Warnings

 To upload you must have sufficient funds on the keypair.json in the top level of the project.
+The upload_file script will estimate the total cost, it asks you to press a key before it starts.

 There is a limit of how much data can be stored in an account, I think it's 10MB, but not really sure.

+Technically if you have the secret key, you can overwrite, edit scripts as you wish.

+Nothing that happens because of this software is my responsibility.

 The following component combination works for a local docker node: